mukhoiran/laravue-colaborate/README.md

-# laravue-colaborate
+# laravue-news
-Colaboration between laravel, vue, and mysql
+Create simple news with laravel, vue, and mysql